Homepage > Blank IRS 8879 Template

 What happens if I don’t sign Form 8879?

-How long do I need to keep Form 8879?
+How long should I keep Form 8879 after filing?

 Common mistakes